 Many companies now rely on the convenience and expertise of using an external company to manage some aspect of their data.
-This including accounting and team management software and cloud backup services.
+This includes accounting and team management software and cloud backup services.

 Any third party is equally at risk of being attacked by hackers or having data breached in another way, so it is vital that you choose companies to work with that have stringent security procedures and make keeping client data safe their top priority.

-If you are looking for a cloud backup provider, make sure you follow a security checklist to ensure the cloud sync and storage is as safe as storing data locally.
+If you are looking for a cloud backup provider, make sure you follow our G Suite Backup and Security Guide to ensure the cloud sync and storage areas are safe as storing data locally.

-8. Deploy Spinbackup Cyber Security Solutions for Data Leak Prevention
+Deploy SpinOne Cyber Security Solutions for Data Leak Prevention

 As well as ensuring staff is well-trained in cybersecurity procedures, all software is secure and up to date, and putting strict security policies into place, it is important to monitor activity across the cloud, which can provide a point of entry for hackers.

-Spinbackup offers a secure encrypted backup service for company data and also a full Cybersecurity suite of tools and applications to help prevent data leaks and quickly secure data again in the case of a leak.
+Spinbackup offers a secure encrypted backup service for company data and also a full suite of G Suite security tools and applications to help prevent data leaks and quickly secure data again in the case of a leak.